ToadResearch/MedSchool/README.md

 A basic MCP server demo is available inside [mcp_demo/](mcp_demo) with instructions.

 The full environment is available inside [environment/](environment).
-It's a work in progress, and we'll eventually put full instructions on how to run it from here.
+It's a work in progress, and we'll eventually include full instructions on how to run it from right here.

 ---